 Another tip: Powdered creamer or dry milk powder can be mixed in to a variety of foods – from hot cocoa, milkshakes, gravy and other sauces to hot cereal, meatloaf, cream soups or puddings – for an extra bump in calories.

 The National Cancer Institute also recommends integrating hard or semisoft cheese into your diet.
 You might melt it on to sandwiches, grate it into soups, or bake it into pies.
 Eating healthy is just one part of successful cancer treatment.
 Good financial health is also important.
 Treating cancer is an expensive ordeal, even for those with health insurance.
-Solutions like Fifth Season Financial’s Funds for Living and Giving (FLAG) program allow patients to receive an advance against their existing life insurance policy now, while still leaving funds for beneficiaries later.
-Learn more by calling (866) 459-1271 or visit https://www.fifthseasonfinancial.com/flag-program/.
+Solutions like Fifth Season Financial’s Funds for Living program allow patients to receive an advance against their existing life insurance policy now, while still leaving funds for beneficiaries later.
+Learn more by calling (866) 459-1271 or visit https://www.fifthseasonfinancial.com/funds-for-living-program/.